jpcre2/jpcre2/README.md

 > If you want to fix the code unit width, use an explicit bit size such as `jpcre2::select<Char_T, BS>`, but in this case, your code will not be portable, and you will get compile error (if not suppressed) when code unit width mismatch occurs.

+<a name="use-of-string-class"></a>

+## Use of string class

+For portable code, instead of using the standard names `std::string` or such, use `jp::String` (you may further typedef it as `String` or whatever).
+It will be defined to an appropriate string class according to the basic character type you selected and thus provide all the functionalities and conveniences you get with `std::string` and such string classes.
+Being said that, there's no harm if you use the standard names (`std::string` etc...).
+Using `jp::String` will just ensure that you are using the correct string class for the correct character type.
+If you need to use the basic character type, use `jp::Char`.

+<a name="use-of-vectors"></a>

+## Use of vectors

+Instead of using full names like `std::vector<std::string>` and such for storing match result, use the typedefs:

+1. `jp::NumSub`: Equivalent to `std::vector<std::string>`
+2. `jp::MapNas`: Equivalent to `std::map<std::string, std::string>`
+3. `jp::MapNtN`: Equivalent to `std::map<std::string, size_t>`
+4. `jp::VecNum`: Equivalent to `std::vector<jp::NumSub>`
+5. `jp::VecNas`: Equivalent to `std::vector<jp::MapNas>`
+6. `jp::VecNtN`: Equivalent to `std::vector<jp::MapNtN>`

+<a name="other-typedefs"></a>

+## Other typedefs

+Other typedefs are mostly for internal use

+* You can use `jpcre2::Convert16` to convert between UTF-8 and UTF-16. (`>=C++11`)
+* You can use `jpcre2::Convert32` to convert between UTF-8 and UTF-32. (`>=C++11`)
+* You should not use the `jpcre2::Ush` as unsigned short.
+In JPCRE2 context, it is the smallest unsigned integer type to cover at least the numbers from 1 to 126.
+* `jpcre2::Uint` is a fixed width unsigned integer type and will be at least 32 bit wide.
+* `jpcre2::SIZE_T` is the same as `PCRE2_SIZE` which is defined as `size_t`.

 <a name="exception-handling"></a>

 # Error handling

-When a known error is occurred during pattern compilation or match or replace, the error number and error offsets are set to corresponding variables of `jp::Regex` class.
-You can get the error number, error offset and error message with `jp::Regex::getErrorNumber()`, `jp::Regex::getErrorOffset()` and `jp::Regex::getErrorMessage()` functions respectively.
+When a known error is occurred during pattern compilation or match or replace, the error number and error offsets are set to corresponding variables of the respective classes.
+You can get the error number, error offset and error message with `getErrorNumber()`, `getErrorOffset()` and `getErrorMessage()` functions respectively.
+These functions are available for all three classes.

 **Note** that, these errors always gets overwritten by previous error, so you only get the last error that occurred.

 **Also note** that, these errors never get re-initialized (set to zero), they are always there even when everything else worked great (except some previous error).

 If you do experiment with various erroneous situations, make use of the `resetErrors()` function.
 You can call it from anywhere in your method chain and immediately set the errors to zero.
-This function is defined for all three classes and do the same thing.
+This function is also defined for all three classes to reset their corresponding errors.

 <a name="short-examples"></a>